Eleanor825/Machine-Learning-Knowledge-Base/notes-cv/tasks/segmentation/SegNet.md

 > Note that the decoder corresponding to the first encoder (closest to the input image) produces a multi-channel feature map, although its encoder input has 3 channels (RGB).
 This is unlike the other decoders in the network which produce feature maps with the same number of size and channels as their encoder inputs.

-Classifier
+**Classifier**

-> The output of the soft-max classifier is a K channel image of probabilities where K is the number of classes.
+> The output of the soft-max classifier is a $K$ channel image of probabilities where K is the number of classes.

 ### 3.1 Decoder Variants